YounusMZ/poetry-backend/README.md

 ## Description

 ## Features
-* Migrate poems from csv and json to local SQLITE database
+* Migrate poems from CSV and JSON to local SQLITE database
 * View random poems to find the ones you may have missed
 * Search for poems by title
 * Boomark your favourite poems